Wednesday, February 28, 2007

 Tuesday, February 20, 2007

-Italy.
-The film starts in the 1930s when Guido, a Jew, moves from the country to a large Tuscan town to become a waiter - there he falls in love with a schoolteacher, Dora.
+Italy, 1 9 3 0s.
+Guido, a Jew, moves from the country to a large Tuscan town to become a waiter.
+There he falls in love with a schoolteacher, Dora.
 She is already engaged to another man, but Guido stills manages to gain her love using unusual jokes.
 The two of them marry.
-The story continues 5 years later, during wartime; Guido is married to Dora and they have a son called Giosue.
-Since Guido is of Jewish origin he is one day sent to a concentration camp with Giosue.
+The story continues five years later, during World War II: Guido is married to Dora and they have a son called Giosue.
+Since Guido is of Jewish origin, he is one day sent to a concentration camp with Giosue.
 When Dora finds out about this, she follows them, although she is not Jewish.
-In the camp, Guido wants to save his son from the madness of the prison by lying to him that the whole place is only a game and he can win a tank if he gains 1000 points.
-During the years, Guido dies, but the allies manage to save Giosue and Dora.
+In the camp, Guido wants to save his son from the madness of the prison by lying to him that the whole place is only a game and he can win a tank if he gains 1000 points and stays in the camo.
+During the years, an exhausted Guido dies, but the allies manage to save Giosue and Dora.

-The movie "Life is Beautiful" was nominated for 7 Oscars, from which it won 3 (best foreign language film, actor in a leading role, music) and many critics described it as brilliant.
+The movie "Life is Beautiful" was nominated for several awards and many critics described it as brilliant.
 It's true that every opinion is important, but not every opinion is shaped on the right and adequate criteria.
-This is definitely a good and ambitious film that boldly pushed the envelope, but one which is directed in a clumsy and clowny way.
-The first, funny and cheerfull half of the film, is weaker because it's lame jokes are no different from an avarage Adam Sandler film, but ironically, it also at the same time seems very honest.
+This is definitely a good and ambitious film that boldly pushed the envelope, but one which is directed in a clumsy and clowny way, not quite as subtle or up to the task of its ambitious concept.
+The first, funny and cheerfull half of the film, is weaker because its lame jokes are not that inspired, but ironically, it also at the same time seems very honest.
 The second, serious half of the film, which plays inside a concentration camp, is better, but ironically, it also seems artificial and fake.
 Roberto Benigni is not making fun out of the Holocaust - he is actually showing that even in the darkest, bleakest moments, some people can still love and enjoy life through their honest spirit.
 He is actually pretty good as an actor in this, but not good enough as a director - he seems more like "Chaplin light".
 One of the best scenes is the one in which the main protagonist Guido volunteers to translate instructions from a German soldier to Italian prisoners, although he doesn't speak his language, so he completely translates everything wrong and presents the whole camp as a silly game.
-"Life is Beautiful" is a good film, but it seems as if Benigni is so heavy handed that he at some point acted as if Mr. Bean who got lost in the concentration camp.
+"Life is Beautiful" is a good film, but it seems as if Benigni is at times so heavy handed in its questionable "ignorance is bliss" and self-delusion theme that he at some point acts as a Mr. Bean who got lost in the concentration camp.

 Earth Girls Are Easy; Science-fiction musical comedy, USA, 1988; D: Julien Temple, S: Geena Davis, Jeff Goldblum, Jim Carrey, Damon Wayans, Michael McKean, Julie Brown